 - Freeze coffee in cube trays, I used baby food trays, but you can use fancier trays.
 Sweeten your coffee before freezing it, if you like to.

-- Freeze water in cube trays, water ice cubes can help you tone down you drink, if it’s too strong.
+- Freeze water in cube trays, water ice cubes can help you tone down your beverage if it’s too strong.

 Coffee Ice Cubes in Milk Recipe

 Once all the cubes are frozen, you can fix your cold caffeinated refreshment.
-I would suggest you to try a smaller batch at first, so that you know how much sugar and milk you need in your glass.
+I would suggest you try a smaller batch at first so that you know how much sugar and milk you need in your glass.

 - Fill a tall glass with 1/3 coffee ice cubes, 1/3 milk ice cubes, and 1/3 water ice cubes.